DistopicMind/ServerlessImgAutotag/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching Image items Image tags are created automatically processing each image with AI (AWS Rekognition) The application will also allow to fetch Image items querying directly by tag name Each user only has only access to items that he/she has created.
+This application will allow creating/removing/updating/fetching Image items.
+Image tags are created automatically processing each image with AI (AWS Rekognition).
+The application will also allow to fetch Image items querying directly by tag name.
+Each user only has only access to items that he/she has created.